How to Thicken a Thin Lawn

 Step 4: Apply pre-seed fertiliser

-Don’t use a high-nitrogen feed at this stage – it encourages the existing grass to grow vigorously and out-compete the new seedlings.
+Don’t use a high-nitrogen feed at this stage.
+It encourages the existing grass to grow vigorously and out-compete the new seedlings.

 Step 5: Overseed